 Knowing exactly how much ROI an Instagram post or Story brings you will let you in some valuable insights.
 By assessing that, you’ll be able to do more of what works and less of what doesn’t.
 And, of course, invest your time, resources and money into what matters.

 Just having a social media presence is important in itself.
 However, since you’re already here (because you must be here), do it right!
 That’s the kind of person you are, right?
 Sure, you might say that it’s hard to gather all the data and even harder to analyze it.
 You might even say that you don’t have the time and resources.
 You’re right!
 But these are challenges to overcome and not excuses to live by.
-So, here’s how to assess your ROI on Instagram.
+So, here are some helpful metrics to measure and how to assess your ROI on Instagram.

 Steps to measure Instagram marketing ROI